kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/04 - How broadcasting technology shapes speeches and influence/04 - How broadcasting technology shapes speeches and influence.md

  - People would make conspiracy theories (Apollo 11, just spacex did it better)
  - It wouldn’t have been a fair fight (Nixon would’ve had a ring light and a makeup artist on youtube)
  - Wouldn’t have that “Did you hear what happened last night?” (“Miracle On Ice”)

+Jazz hour might work, and Eurovision/Intervision is already live on half the internet.